efrecon/machinery/docs/Reference.md

 #### search

-`search` will look into the cluster for components matching one or more name patterns.
+`search` will look into the cluster for containers matching one or more name patterns.
 The command takes an option called `-restrict` which argument should be a comma-separated list of patterns matching the names of the virtual machines in the cluster.
 When `-restrict` is